lululxvi/deepxde/docs/demos/elliptic.inverse.field.rst

-Inverse Problem for the Poisson Equation With Unknown Forcing Field
+Inverse problem for the Poisson equation with unknown forcing field
 =====================================

 Problem setup